How to Choose the Best Coffee Maker for Your Routine – Our Expert Baristas Spent 1000s of Hours Testing, So You Don't Have To

 Read our Breville Barista Pro review.

-The TikTok-famous Casabrews wins when it comes to value.
+At around $200, the TikTok-famous Casabrews wins when it comes to value.
 I found the steam wand really intuitive.
-It's a little slow, but amazing value when you consider that it has an integrated grinder, a replacement grinder, and a host of other useful accessories, too.
+It's quick and effective, but it doesn't come with an integrated grinder, so you'll need to buy that separately.

 Looks don't deceive with this top-grade machine.
 Alongside incredible espressos, this can make cold brew.
 It has incredible capacity, but a large price tag to match its specs.